i3-8130U/minecraft-compact-client/README.md

 # Plans for 1.1

-1. Keybinds in module settings.
+1. ~~Keybinds in module settings.~~

 2. More settings for killaura and other modules.

-3. More modules (Velocity, Autowalk, Fastplace etc.)
+3. More modules (Velocity, Autowalk, Fastplace etc.) (50%)

 4. (maybe) Improved TabGUI.